-It was one of those school trips to a museum where you and your fellow students split yourselves into two distinct groups: those who rush through all the exhibits to get to the gift shop, and those who could spend a week in one wing and still not have enough time.
+It was one of those school trips where students split into two distinct groups: those who rush through the exhibits to get to the gift shop, and those who could spend a week in one wing and still not have enough time.
 I was one of the latter.
-The museum in question was the Museum of Fine Arts in Boston, Massachusetts and I was most definitely feeling rushed.
+We were in the Museum of Fine Arts in Boston, and I was most definitely feeling rushed.

-After having spent way too much time in the Asian pottery wing, I was stumbling my way through the contemporary art, desperately clinging to every piece of media I saw like a leaf in the wind.
-Who knew if I would ever see these priceless works again?
-I simply didn’t have enough time here.
-There were too many colors, too many emotions, too much life to only be passed through and glanced at.
+After having spent way too much time in the Asian pottery wing, I was stumbling through the contemporary art, desperately clinging to every piece of media.
+Who knew when I would ever see these priceless works again?
+There were too many colors, too many emotions, too much life to merely glance at and move on.

-Behind me, I dragged my best friend of five years: Natalie Elizabeth.
-Now, Natalie had never been the one for the visual arts.
-She herself was a musician, always had been.
-She told me once that she had learned the beginning letters of the alphabet before she started public school, not because she had a crazy Yuppie mother that wanted her to get ahead, but because she learned to play the piano at the age of five.
-She was a musician through and through, always was and always would be.
-I, on the other hand, had always been enamored by the visual arts, whether it was through theater, painting, drawing, or even sculpture.
-Between the two of us, we had every area of an arts department covered.
+Behind me, I dragged my best friend, Natalie.
+Now, Natalie has never been one for the visual arts.
+She is a musician.
+She had learned the beginning letters of the alphabet before she started school, not because she had a crazy yuppie mother who wanted her to get ahead, but because she learned to play the piano at the age of five.
+I, on the other hand, have always been enamored by the visual arts, whether it’s theater, painting, drawing, or even sculpture.
+Between the two of us, we have every area of an arts department covered.

-I still felt as though I didn’t have enough time in the museum, and Natalie humored me, following me through the independent film rooms, the abstract sculptures, the Picasso exhibit, and yes, even the countless hallways of Asian pottery.
+Natalie humored me, following me through the independent film rooms, the abstract sculptures, the Picasso exhibit, and yes, even the countless hallways of Asian pottery.
 We were just entering the first few rooms of fine art when I looked at my watch.
-Damn, we only had thirty minutes left and we had to be back on the busses.
+Damn, we only had 30 minutes before we had to be back on the buses.

 “Hey, Nat,” I tapped my watch, “Thirty minutes.”